SevenShepherd/SevenShepherd.github.io/_posts/2024-04-15-free-grace-theology.markdown

 >
 > [Paul says that he]... declared first to those in Damascus, then in Jerusalem and throughout all the region of Judea, and also to the Gentiles, that they should repent [not: change their minds] and turn to God, performing deeds in keeping with their repentance.
 (Acts 26:20)
 >
-> These verses and others like them with the English word repent give further evidence that no committee of English Bible translators has agreed with Bing's definition, "change of mind." p.
-64. <a name="Grudem-Historic" href="#Grudem"><sup style="font-weight:bold;">†</sup></a>
+> These verses and others like them with the English word repent give further evidence that no committee of English Bible translators has agreed with Bing's definition, "change of mind."
+>
+> &mdash; <span style="font-size:0.8em;">[Dr. Wayne Grudem (Ph.D., University of Cambridge; D.D., Westminster Theological Seminary)](https://youtu.be/s9e3Y2SMXag) *&ldquo;a distinguished Research Professor of Theology and Biblical Studies.
+He graduated Harvard, Westminister Seminary, and Cambridge.
+Member of the Translation Oversight Committee for the English Standard Version of the Bible, the general editor of the ESV Study Bible, and the author of over twenty-five books.&rdquo;* from "Free Grace" Theology: 5 Ways It Diminishes the Gospel. p.
+64. Endorsed by 9 leading Biblical scholars.

 <a name="assurance" href="#contents" style="font-size:2.1em;">🚶📜 3.
 Is The 80's version of the Gospel indoctrinating innocent children into lifestyles of sin and false assurance, causing them to apostatize?</a>